Think you know Roald Dahl? Read on for a chilling short story from his writing for adults that might just make you think again...

 More about the author

-There's a whole world of Dahl still to discover in this newly collected book of his deliciously dark tales for adults . . .
+Think you know Dahl?
+Think again.
+There's still a whole world of Dahl to discover in a newly collected book of his deliciously dark tales for adults . . .

 In war, are we at our heroic best or our cowardly worst?
 Featuring the autobiographical stories from Roald Dahl's time as a fighter pilot in the Second World War as well as seven other tales of conflict and strife, Dahl reveals the human side of our most inhumane activity.